ruinozeros/eyeronic/README.md

 Additionally, in order to show the notification itself, a notification deamon is needed.

 The one I am using is called `dunst`.
+See my [dunstrc](https://github.com/ruinozeros/dotfiles/blob/master/dunst/dunstrc) configuration from my dotfiles repo.

 ## Building from source